Huntly railway station, Waikato: History

+Engine shed

+By 1884 Huntly had a coal shed, 49 ft turntable (though, in 1933 a 55 ft turntable was moved from Huntly to Ohakune and in 1967 a 70 ft turntable was moved to storage at Otahuhu Workshops), engine shed (extended by 38 ft in 1915 for the Awaroa branch engine and which suffered several fires.
 By 1925 there were 13 staff and 3 locomotives at Huntly engine shed.
+Locomotives were transferred to Frankton in 1937 and the shed closed.

 1939 station

-The new station opened on 28 May 1939, with Stationmaster, waiting, porters and parcels rooms.
+The new station opened on 28 May 1939, with stationmaster, waiting, porters and parcels rooms.
 A 55 lever electric frame operated the newly doubled lines and extended yard.
 The old station was demolished to allow a platform extension.

 Freight was also growing.
-In 1919 the Chief Traffic Manager reported that there was insufficient room and by 1924 the growth of coal mining had increased business a further 25%.
+In 1919 the chief traffic manager reported that there was insufficient room and by 1924 the growth of coal mining had increased business a further 25%.
 A plan was made to enlarge the yard and move it south of the Awaroa Branch.

 Closure and removal

 In 1993 Huntly Lions Club repainted the station and the 1939 footbridge at the north end of the platform was moved to Helensville, though it couldn't be used, as too few parts survived for it to be safe.
-It had been raised to allow the SH1 bypass to be built in 1978 on the site of 2 shunting lines.
+It had been raised to allow the SH1 bypass to be built in 1978.
+In 1971 a car park covered the site of the old goods shed on the west and in 1977 2 loops to the west of the station were removed to make way for the road by-pass..
 Access was then only from Rayners Rd.

 The Overlander continued to call at Huntly until 2005.

 In 2008 the 1939 building was moved as part of plans to shift Waikato Coalfields Museum to Lake Puketirini (former Weavers opencast coal mine), the most vandalised park in the district.
 The museum plan was further discussed in 2017.
 In 2021 it was proposed that the building be moved back to the station for use as a museum and by Te Huia passengers.
+Half of the building was moved back.
+The other half was badly damaged by fire, but the buildings were back at the railway by July 2023.